Find Dazzling Fall Colors with Expert Tips, Local Destinations, and a Leaf Hunt Printable

 There’s nothing more fun for little autumn explorers than searching for colorful leaves!
 Our handy leaf guide illustrates all the common leaves found in the Midwest to take along on your adventure, similar to that of a scavenger hunt.
 It’s perfect for a walk around the neighborhood or in the forest preserve.
 Try to find all the leaves on the page!

-Click here to download the Leaf Hunt (pdf file) and print it out, or click on the image below to be taken to a higher resolution version.
+Click here to download the Leaf Hunt PDF printable, or click on the image below to be taken to a higher resolution version.

 In search of more fall fun?
 Head over to our Fall Activities for Kids page!
 Does your family have a favorite place to see fall colors that we missed?
 Let us know in the comments below so we can add to our list!